DaneSirois/flowkit/README.md

 ### Export naming:
 When naming the export for your departments files, it is convention to append a suffix to the name declaring what type of file it is.

-An example of an `_index.js` files export found in a hypothetical "PostList" partial would look like:
+An example of an `index.js` file found in a hypothetical "PostList" partial would look like:

 ```js
 // partials/PostList/PostList_index.js